 KSDE staff were trained by ETS to take over the training and recalibration of scorers.

 The program report template was revised and adopted by the Policies and Procedures Committee on May 27, 2015.

-The licensure program standards for all content areas are being revised during 2015 and 2016.
+The licensure program standards for all content areas are being revised during 2015 through 2018.
 These will be posted as each set is adopted by the Kansas State Board of Education.
 The higher education institutions have agreed to a 3-year adoption window for each set of revised standards.
-Please contact Catherine Chmidling (785-291-3573; email@example.com) with any questions on the program template or licensure standards revisions.
+Please contact Catherine Chmidling (785-291-3573; firstname.lastname@example.org) with any questions on the program template or licensure standards revisions.

 Program reviewers use reviewing guidelines approved by the Policies and Procedures Committee, and prepare for each review using a worksheet.